EGIntegrations/agentfield-vireo/README.md

-# Brain Monorepo
+# Haxen Monorepo

-Brain is an open-source platform for building, deploying, and operating production-grade AI agents.
-This repository brings together the control plane, language-specific SDKs, deployment assets, and documentation required to run Brain in your own environment.
+Haxen is an open-source platform for building, deploying, and operating production-grade AI agents.
+This repository brings together the control plane, language-specific SDKs, deployment assets, and documentation required to run Haxen in your own environment.

 ## Repository Layout